 The Grand Canyon has evidence of life in the prehistoric era as far back as 12000 years.
 The archaeologists believe that the ruins and artifacts found in the canyon tell about the prehistoric humans that had first settled in the Grand Canyon region during the last Ice Age.
-This was the time when prehistoric life forms like the mammoths, giant and sloths still roamed the Earth.
-The presence of spears made from large stones does tell us that the humans once lived here more than 12000 years ago.
+This was the time when prehistoric life forms like mammoths, giants,s and sloths still roamed the Earth.
+The presence of spears made from large stones does tell us that humans once lived here more than 12000 years ago.

-There are many split-twig figurines in caves of the canyon and date back to 1000 to 2000 B.C.
+There are many split-twig figurines in caves of the canyon that date back to 1000 to 2000 B.C.
 The figurines resembled animals like deer and bighorn sheep.
 They could be a part of the ritual for ensuring successful hunting.

 Rich Tribal History

 It is a well-known fact that the Grand Canyon is home to many tribes.
 Some of the ancient tribes that inhabited the Grand Canyon were the Pueblo, Paiute, Navajo, Zuni, and Hopi tribes.
 Now the Havasupai tribe claims the place as their ancestral home and the beautiful waterfalls in the lower canyon are shown in many travel magazines.
 Tours to this area are conducted by horseback to the inner section of the reservation They have lived here for more than 800 years.